minethecloud/LearningR/RTerminology.md

 ### <a name="basic"></a> Basic Terminology

 #####[Vector](#Vector)
-	A vector is an ordered set of values.
+	A vector is an ordered set of values and is the most basic type in R.
   - **Vectorized** has several meanings in R, the most common of which is that an operator or a function will act on each element of a vector without the need for you to explicitly write a loop.
   ```c(1, 3, 6, 10, 15) + c(0, 1, 3, 6, 10)``` = ```[1]  1  4  9 16 25```
   - A second meaning of vectorization is when a function takes a vector as an input and calculates a summary statistic. ```sum(1:5)```